jhook777/5hell-for-Grey-Hack-the-Game/README.md

 Beginners should type
 |> help
-For basic help info and a command list.
+--For basic help info and a command list.
 |> help -s
-To see info on all commands at once
+--To see info on all commands at once
 |> help -s [keyword]
-To search all of the help info for that keyword (to find commands easier)
+--To search all of the help info for that keyword (to find commands easier)
 |> help guide
-To get a quick start guide
+--To get a quick start guide

 Beginners should also use 5phinx (sphinx) as this automates most hacking.

 Results from 5phinx (or command line hacking) are sent to the BUFFER in memory alpha type
 |> malp
-to access memory alpha, then press 5 to access the buffer.
+--to access memory alpha, then press 5 to access the buffer.

 If you've built the rkit correctly, you can also simply type
 |> dig [ip] [opt: port]